Lower Body

 Frequently asked questions

-When can I start yoga after hip replacement?
+Is yoga safe after hip replacement?

 What yoga poses should I avoid after hip replacement?